 SPF TempError (SPF Temporary Error)

-You can avoid SPF (Sender Policy Framework) failures by making sure the SPF record published includes all of the tools or applications you use to send email from your own domain.
+You can avoid SPF (Sender Policy Framework) failures by making sure that your SPF record lists every tool and application you will be using to send emails from your own domain.

-You can also use our Uptime Monitor to get notified if any issues occur with your SPF, DKIM, or DMARC records.
+You can also use our Uptime Monitor to get notified as soon as any emails fail SPF, DKIM, or DMARC records.
 This will help you stay out of spam and improve your email deliverability.